Ziya-Asgar/PostgreSQL/postgreSQL.md

 A date column can store a date between 4713 BC and 5874897 AD.
 PostgreSQL uses a 4-byte to store a date value.
 PostgreSQL accepts various date formats, but it is recommended to use ISO 8601, which is yyyy-mm-dd for date input.

+Here is an example of create a table with the `DATE` type:

 ```sql
 CREATE TABLE users (
   user_id INT,